 2. Conscious Incompetence

-Armed with your new knowledge of biomechanics, you now run conscious of where you could be improving your efficiency.
-By performing suitable strength & conditioning and/or working with a coach, you can begin to make modifications.
+Armed with your new knowledge of biomechanics, you are now conscious of where you could be improving your efficiency.
+Combining running drills with suitable conditioning, you begin to make modifications.

 3. Conscious Competence

 You now run with awareness of what you are doing better.
 There are times when you still need to think about your running form so it is not yet coming completely naturally.